siddhesh2263/flask-nginx-gunicorn-deployment/readme.md

 ## Part 17 - Closing points - How Nginx and Gunicorn work:

+This part explains how Nginx and Gunicorn work together in production.
+Nginx handles static files and load balancing, while Gunicorn runs multiple Flask app instances to serve dynamic requests in parallel.

 Gunicorn creates multiple workers, each acting as a separate process running the Flask application.
 These processes are independent of each other and can handle incoming requests in parallel, effectively creating multiple instances of the app running simultaneously.
 Nginx acts as a reverse proxy sitting in front of Gunicorn, forwarding requests to one of the workers.
 By default, Nginx uses round-robin load balancing to distribute requests evenly across all available workers.
 This setup not only improves concurrency, allowing multiple requests to be served simultaneously, but also enhances reliability—if one worker crashes, other workers continue to handle traffic seamlessly.
 Additionally, Nginx manages static files like CSS, JavaScript, and images, further reducing the load on the Flask application code.

 When a user is in a session and a worker crashes, the impact depends on how session data is stored.
 Flask’s default session mechanism stores session data in the user’s browser cookie, meaning no session data is lost as long as the server can still decode the cookie using the same `SECRET_KEY`.
 If a user refreshes the page or makes another request, the session cookie is sent to a different worker, preserving their logged-in state.
 However, any unsaved in-memory data, like a draft in an editor that hasn’t been committed to the database, would be lost if the worker crashes because that data exists only in the memory of that particular process.
 When the user submits the form and saves their work, the data is sent to the database and remains safe.
 Meanwhile, Gunicorn and process managers like Supervisor (or systemd) will automatically restart any crashed workers.
 Subsequent requests from the user will be handled by another running or restarted worker, ensuring that the overall user experience remains uninterrupted as long as the application doesn’t rely on in-memory state.